freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer.md

 Any time a variable is set to `None`, make sure to set it to the correct code.

-Unit tests are written for you under `test_module.py`.

 ## Development

-For development, you can use `main.py` to test your functions.
-Just run the command `python main.py` in the console to run the `main.py` file.
+Write your code in `medical_data_visualizer.py`.
+For development, you can use `main.py` to test your code.

 ## Testing

+The unit tests for this project are in `test_module.py`.
 We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you run the command `python main.py` in the console.

 ## Submitting